-OUTLOGIC LLC., a Virginia company (“OUTLOGIC” “we,” “us,” and “our”), provides mobile advertising and data services to other companies and organizations, as further described in this privacy notice (“Privacy Notice.”).
+OUTLOGIC LLC a Virginia company (“OUTLOGIC” “we,” “us,” and “our”), provides data services to other companies and organizations, as further described in this privacy notice (“Privacy Notice.”).

 This Privacy Notice explains how we collect, use, store, and share information about individuals in two different contexts (we refer to such individuals as “you,” “your,” and “yourself”): (1) visitors to our website located at www.outlogic.io and any other website on which this Privacy Notice is posted or linked (collectively, the “Site”); and (2) users (“Users”) of mobile software applications (“Apps”) that reside on Devices and that have integrated with OUTLOGIC services.
 This Privacy Notice also explains certain choices you may have regarding how we use information about you, as well as rights you may have to access or correct such information.

-If you are located in the European Economic Area (EEA) and would like to review your rights under the GDPR, please go to Section 9 of this Notice.
-If you are a resident of California or Virginia or certain other states, you may review your rights under the CCPA at Section 11 of this Notice.
+If you are located in the European Economic Area (EEA) and would like to review your rights under the GDPR, please go to Section 9 of this Privacy Notice.
+If you are a resident of California or Virginia or certain other states, you may review your data privacy rights under your state laws at Section 11 of this Privacy Notice.